neilchvz/infrastructure-portfolio/bash/macos-user-management/grant-admin-rights/README.md

 ## Deployment context
 Run on-demand via Addigy or RMM as a targeted script on specific devices.
-Not deployed fleet-wide — intended for individual use cases only.
+Not deployed fleet-wide: intended for individual use cases only.

 ## Usage
 ```bash